nss-day-cohort-27/browserify-individual-assignment-kellycook301/README.md

 It's the Canberra, Australia airport btw.
 Cool.

 ## ACTUALLY FUNCTIONALITY
-Ok so the project is super simple.
+Ok, so the project is super simple.
 A form asks you where you've been and you can enter a country, a city, and a state or province (since not every country has states).
 Once you click submit an entry will be generated below with that information.
 I like that I put a comma after ${city} in my placesCreate module.
 Fancy.
 You can then delete the entry.
 I would liked to implement an edit function.
 Next time!

 ## Fin
 It was a fun project.
 I would have liked to get an edit feature implemented, but I think I would have needed some guidance.
 I was trying to build off of a Nutshell module, but realized it might have been a little bit more than what I wanted to get into for the end of the day.
 Capstone project for sure!